 Paul lived in Muddy’s house on Chicago’s South Side and shared the basement with blues piano player Otis Spann.
 Paul played the Chitlin’ Circuit and recorded with Muddy for the legendary Chess Records Company.
 He traveled the world with Muddy.

 Besides Muddy, he has performed and/or recorded with T-Bone Walker, Eric Clapton, Otis Spann, John Lee Hooker, Buddy Guy, Levon Helm, Keith Richards, Johnny Young, Johnny Copeland, Big Joe Turner, Louisiana Red, Big Mama Thornton, Victoria Spivey, and many others.

 As Muddy Waters' harp player, Paul Oscher inspired a whole generation of blues players including Rick Estrin, Jerry Portnoy, Paul Delay, and William Clark.
 Paul Oscher is the real deal, he learned his blues from the masters.
-He plays only the real, unadulterated, down-in-the–alley, gutbucket blues.
-He is not a retro player.
+He played only the real, unadulterated, down-in-the–alley, gutbucket blues.
+He was not a retro player.
 He just plays the blues the way he learned them… lowdown and lonesome, and has been doing so for the last fifty years.